AI Weekly: Coronavirus prompts call to service for ML talent

 On Thursday afternoon, the United States became the country with the greatest number of known COVID-19 cases in the world.
 With millions out of work and the spread of the virus taking its toll, it’s easy to feel overwhelmed and in anguish without ever getting off the couch.

 Inadequately supplied frontline healthcare workers are the heroes in the trenches of this war, but the world’s scientific community is also considering how it can respond and provide solutions.
 People with expertise in AI, data science, and tech tools are in demand right now as the world scrambles for ways to avert disaster.
-In last week’s newsletter, VentureBeat AI editor Seth Colaner characterized it as a kind of digital flotilla
+In last week’s newsletter, VentureBeat AI editor Seth Colaner characterized it as a kind of digital flotilla.

 In Spain, four robots are automating up to 80,000 COVID-19 tests a day, and in the United States, AI is part of the search for a coronavirus vaccine, but there are calls to service away from the front lines, too.
 On Thursday, Microsoft, together with top AI universities in the country, launched the C3.ai Digital Transformation Institute and issued a call for AI techniques to mitigate pandemic fallout, with up to $5.8 million in prizes.